 Holiday Tech Scams to Avoid in 2025 (Fake Deliveries, Gift Cards & More)

-Every holiday season brings joy — family gatherings, gift exchanges, and plenty of online shopping.
+The holidays bring joy — family gatherings, gift exchanges, and plenty of online shopping.
 But in 2025, scammers are more sophisticated than ever.
-With AI voice cloning, fake delivery alerts, and high-pressure gift card scams, older adults are increasingly targeted.
+From AI voice cloning to fake delivery alerts, older adults are increasingly targeted.

-At Senior Tech Connect, we help seniors stay confident and safe online.
-This guide breaks down the most common holiday scams of 2025 and shows you exactly how to avoid them
+At Senior Tech Connect, we’re here to help seniors stay confident and safe online.
+This guide highlights the top holiday scams of 2025 and shows you how to avoid them.

 1. Fake Package Delivery Scams (The #1 Scam of 2025)

-With online shopping at an all-time high, scammers send text messages pretending to be USPS, UPS, Amazon, or FedEx
+Scammers send texts or emails pretending to be USPS, UPS, Amazon, or FedEx.

-“Your package is waiting.
-Confirm your address here.”
+Message example: “Your package is waiting.
+Confirm your address here.

-• The link takes you to a fake website that steals personal information or infects your phone or computer.
+The link leads to a fake site that steals personal information or infects your device.

 2. Gift Card Scams

-If someone asks for gift cards as payment – it's ALWAYS a scam.
+⚠️Red flag rule: If someone asks for gift cards as payment — it’s always a scam.

 • Hang up immediately

-• Report the scam to the store where you purchased the cards
+• Report scams to the store where cards were purchased

 3. AI Voice-Cloning Scams (A 2025 Growing Danger)